Meyington/cpp-programming-2024/README.md

 # cpp-programming-2024

-This is my repository containing homework assignments for the second semester of the programming course at Saint Petersburg University (SPbU) in 2024.
+This is my repository containing homework assignments for the thirty semester of the programming course at Saint Petersburg University (SPbU) in 2024.
 It includes various tasks and exercises demonstrating my understanding of C++ programming concepts.

 ## Table of Contents
 - [Getting Started](#getting-started)